sci-visus/Openvisus-NASA-Dashboard/README.md

     <img src="images/link.png" alt="drawing" width="400"/>
     <figcaption>Step 6: Follow the link</figcaption>
 </figure>

 Please click this link here.
-DONOT copy and paste the link.
+DO NOT copy and paste the link.

 ----